 A Masters degree could be a useful tool for some degrees.
 However, going to grad school can be a waste of time for individuals working in most industries.
-Here are 8 reasons why we believe you should apply for a full-time or temp job in Singapore before pursuing your Masters degree:
+Here are 8 reasons why we believe you should apply for a full-time or temporary jobs in Singapore before pursuing your Masters degree:

 1. Financial Reasons